VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 - **Seat.** A represents a space at a conference or access to a specific session at the conference such as a cocktail party, a tutorial, or a workshop.
-Each conference has a quota of Seats that may be changed by the Conference Owner.
-Each session has a quota of Seats that may be changed by the Conference Owner.
+Each conference has a quota of Seats that may be changed by the Business Customer.
+Each session has a quota of Seats that may be changed by the Business Customer.

 - **Reservation.** A Reservation is a temporary reservation of one or more seats.
 The ordering process creates Reservations.
 When a